Industrial Safety Solutions

 Call 877-762-9280 now, create custom pipe labels for less!

-Pipe Labeling Resource Center
+A13.1-2023 Pipe Labeling Resource Center

 Pipe labeling introduction pipe labeling home

 Hazardous materials flow through miles of pipes in most industrial, commercial and institutional facilities.
 Just like hazardous materials in other environments, piping systems need to be properly labeled to make people aware of the hazardous materials they carry.
-The ANSI/ASME A13.1 program for identification of piping systems addresses this need by offering a common pipe labeling methodology for use in any facility.
+The ANSI / ASME A13.1 program for identification of piping systems addresses this need by offering a common pipe labeling methodology for use in any facility.

 Changes in A13.1-2007 pipe labeling home

-The new A13.1 standard is recommended for all new installations.
-For facilities with existing labeled pipe installations, it is recommended that you update your old pipe labels for uniform identification.
-Where updating is not possible, older standards may be continued.
+Between the 1996 and 2007 A13.1 standards, several important changes were made, including color table changes.
+For facilities with existing labeled pipe installations, it is recommended pipe labels for uniform identification.
+Where updating is not possible, older standards may be continued, for a clear and consistent hazcomm plan.
 Industrial Safety Solutions supports all versions of the A13.1 standards, and with a full lineup of pipe labeling supplies.

 Pipe Labeling Colors pipe labeling home

-ANSI / ASME A13.1-1996 Standard
+ANSI / ASME A13.1-1996 Standard (for reference)

 Classification Sub-Classification Label Color